How to Stop Dogs from Using Your Lawn as a Bathroom

 Dogs are attracted to smells and surfaces that have the right “paw feel” when looking for a place to do their business.
 If you also own a dog, other dogs will be attracted to your yard, drawn by both the smell and the intrinsic desire to “mark” a territory.
 Not only do you need to clean up really well after your own pet, you may need to use deterrent products around the perimeter of your yard.

-- The dogs may be attracted to the kind of fertilizer you use in your flower and vegetable beds, so you may want to periodically change it up.
+- The dogs may be attracted to the kind of fertilizer you use on your flower and vegetable beds, so change it periodically .
 Dogs can be attracted to both organic and chemical fertilizers.